Niem81/100DaysOfCode/README.md

 In my project I'm using Lumen as a micro framework from Laravel to handle al backend.
 For the latest task I'm coding, I'm using a Laravel library Serialize to handle Social Login.
 In this particular case applied for Facebook.
 Apart from that, practising some Interview questions from here: https://www.toptal.com/algorithms/interview-questions (19 Essential Algorithm Questions)

+### Day 8
+It's been quite some time since I started this and: done some more programming, changed jobs, moved, etc. Now focusing on some Java Spring Development.
+But I'll get back to Laravel as side projects 'cause I really liked the framework.
+In day 8, I decided to learn about Artificial Intelligence.
+Besides AI, I went back to start from scratch to learn ReactJS.
+I've seen tutorials months ago and done some projects, but I'll keep track from re-doing some other tutorials.